PURIM – February 28 – March 1, 2018

-Costumes and accessories for the Purim holiday here at Etoile Costume & Party Center.
+Costumes and accessories for the Purim holiday are here at Etoile Costume & Party Center.

 Purim is the most festive of Jewish holidays, a time of festivals, prizes, noisemakers, costumes, and treats.
 The Festival of Purim commemorates a major victory over oppression and is recounted in the Megillah, the scroll of the story of Esther.
 Purim takes place on the fourteenth and fifteenth days of Adar, the twelfth month of the Jewish calendar.
 Purim begins at sundown on March 11, 2017